Angela R. Riley

 J.D., Harvard, 1998

 Angela R. Riley is Professor of Law at UCLA School of Law and Director of UCLA's Native Nations Law and Policy Center.
 She directs the J.D./M.A. joint degree program in Law and American Indian Studies and is the UCLA campus representative on issues related to repatriation under the Native American Graves Protection and Repatriation Act (NAGPRA).
 Professor Riley's research focuses on indigenous peoples’ rights, with a particular emphasis on cultural property and Native governance.
-Her work has been published in the Yale Law Journal, Columbia Law Review, California Law Review, Georgetown Law Journal and numerous others.
+Her work has been published in the Yale Law Journal, Stanford Law Review, Columbia Law Review, California Law Review, Georgetown Law Journal and numerous others.
 She received her undergraduate degree at the University of Oklahoma and her law degree from Harvard Law School.

 Professor Riley is a member of the American Law Institute and a co-editor of the Cohen's Handbook on Federal Indian Law.
 She served as the Oneida Indian Nation Visiting Professor of Law at Harvard Law School in Fall 2015.
 You can visit her website at www.angelarriley.com.